AirAsia move

 2024

-I understand the frustration and inconvenience you experienced when dealing with confusing navigation, unclear flight options, and a complicated booking process on the AirAsia MOVE platform.
+I understand the frustration users have with unclear flight options and a complicated booking process on the AirAsia MOVE platform.
+I redesigned the website to address theses pain points and enhance the overall user experience for travelers.

 Project Overview

-It's important to provide a more intuitive and faster way for users to find information and manage bookings.
+To solve these issues, it was important to provide a more intuitive and faster way for users to find information and manage bookings.
 A clear and straightforward booking process, especially for mobile users, is essential.
 Additionally, an updated design with more interactive and user-friendly elements will enhance the overall experience for users.

 Timeline